PlatformIO-AVR-libraries/AVR_SPI_with_interrupts/README.md

 - multiple byte reception on master device has not yet been implemented

 ### Note 2:
-- choose if data is transmitted when pulling SS low (default) or when pulling SS high.This is usefull when inverting schmitt triggers are used for SS line controll on master side.
+- choose if data is transmitted when pulling SS low (default) or when pulling SS high.This is useful when inverting Schmitt triggers are used for SS line control on master side.

 ## TODO
-- implement multy byte data reception for master device
+- implement multiple byte data reception for master device